arnesanches/scikit-ai-predictions/README.md

 # Scikit-Learn AI

-This project uses machine learning algorithms, such as Random Forest and K-Nearest Neighbors (KNN), to predict customers' credit scores based on provided data.
-After training and evaluation, the model makes predictions for new customers, aiding in risk analysis.
+This is an artificial intelligence project that uses machine learning algorithms, such as Random Forest and K-Nearest Neighbors (KNN), to predict customers' credit scores based on provided data.
+After training and evaluation, the model makes predictions for new customers, supporting risk analysis.

 ## Included Formats